-Back in July of last year, a crowd gathered in Chicago as Timothy Savage told the world that he believed his 21-year-old daughter was being “held against her will” as part of an alleged sex cult led by the R&B singer R Kelly.
+Back in July 2017, a crowd gathered in Chicago as Timothy Savage told the world that he believed his 21-year-old daughter was being “held against her will” as part of an alleged sex cult led by the R&B singer R Kelly.

 The story made global news, and put the spotlight on the 51-year-old superstar’s private life – in particular, the rumours about his alleged sexual relationships with underage girls.

-In a new BBC Three documentary, R Kelly: Sex, Girls and Videotapes, the filmmaker and former R Kelly fan Ben Zand aims to break down what he calls a “wall of silence” surrounding the singer's personal life.
+In BBC Three's documentary, R Kelly: Sex, Girls and Videotapes, filmmaker and former R Kelly fan Ben Zand tries to break down what he calls a “wall of silence” surrounding the singer's personal life.

 Ben takes us to Chicago, where R Kelly grew up, and speaks to former members of his inner circle to try to uncover the truth behind allegations that have dogged the singer’s 30-year career.

 He interviews R Kelly’s former girlfriend, Kitti Jones, who tells him about the abuse she suffered while dating the singer from 2011 to 2013.

 Kitti confirms for the first time that she was part of R Kelly’s “sex dungeon” where she was forced to have sex with him and other people on “more than 10” occasions.
 She believes some of the girls in the 'sex dungeon' were underage.
 She talks about an encounter with R Kelly when he told her he had been “training” one of the girls from the age of 14 to be one of his “pets”.
 Kelly has previously denied these claims, calling them false and defamatory.